plumpNation/electron-experiment/README.md

 ## todo

+- [x] add a debugger
-- [ ] make a request to the hello world endpoint
+- [x] make a request to the hello world endpoint
 - [ ] return a cookie from the hello world endpoint
 - [ ] retrieve the cookie
 - [ ] build the app